-- When the applicant has made partial payment(s) toward the original overdue bill, the Worker will need to consider the following guidelines: - The average daily cost of the original overdue bill must first be computed. - The average daily cost multiplied by 30 will equal the maximum amount of payment.
+- When the applicant has made a partial payment(s) toward the original overdue bill, the Worker must consider the following: - The average daily cost of the original overdue bill must first be computed. - The average daily cost multiplied by 30 equals the maximum amount of payment.

 EXAMPLE: An applicant submits an overdue utility bill in the amount of \$211.72.
 This bill was the remainder of an original overdue bill which accumulated over a period of 183 days and totaled \$296.73.
-The applicant made partial payment of \$85.01 which left a balance of \$211.72.
+The applicant made a partial payment of \$85.01 which left a balance of \$211.72.